IBM/yaps/README.md

 and `x.T[a,b]` for truncated distribution.

 Other Stan blocks can be introduced using the `with` syntax of Python.
-For example, this program could also be written as follows:
+For example, the previous program could also be written as follows:
 ```python
 @yaps.model
 def coin(x: int(lower=0, upper=1)[10]):